zelikos/akzelbot/README.md

     - replace `oauth:twitch_oauth_token` with the OAuth token for the bot's account.
 You can use [this](https://twitchapps.com/tmi/) to generate one.
 - cd to `src`
 - `python3 Run.py`

+Note: I've only tested and used AkzelBot on Linux; I have not tested it on Windows, nor do I plan to.